-When there is a child with special needs our firm will help you consider what your child’s special needs are and we will walk you through how your negotiation or case needs to take their needs into account.
+When there is a child with special needs our firm will help you consider what your child’s special needs are and we will walk you through how your negotiation or case needs to take your child’s needs into account.
 For example, the Virginia Child Support Guidelines alone will not address all of the extra expenses related to additional service, medical care, therapies, or equipment.
+Parents who have children with special needs may need to factor in a multitude of costs including speech, physical, behavioral, or occupational therapy; specialists like neurologists, developmental pediatricians, developmental psychiatrists, orthopedists, ophthalmologists, or endocrinologists; specific items like wheelchairs, walkers, standers, adaptive bikes, special clothing or personal care items; nonparental caregiver costs; medications; supplements; blood work; co-pays; activities; sensory items; vehicle modifications; home modifications, and other costs.
 Disability-related expenses will become part of the equation for your trial or for your agreement.
+Disability payments can be a complicating factor and child support needs to be structured so as not to lose important benefits.
 You and your spouse may not even agree on your child’s needs or abilities.

 Generally, child support and custody end when a child emancipates.
 However, some parents of children with special needs will find themselves having to deal with lifelong considerations for their child and possibly even co-parenting well beyond what a typical family does.
 Because of this possibility, other types of experts, such as a financial advisor or trusts and estates attorney, may need to be brought in to assess the situation with your family law attorney.
 If you have a child with special needs, it is also important that you have an attorney that understands how child support, equitable distribution and life insurance may negatively impact government benefits unless they are paid in the form of a special needs trust.